 Who’s it for?
 The MacBook Air is ideal for the budget conscious.
 It’s also for anyone who is always on the go, doesn’t want to be bogged down by a regular-size laptop, and needs a computer that’s more versatile than an iPad.

 What are the specifications?
 The four MacBook Airs have the same 1.6GHz dual-core Core i5 processor.
-All MacBook Air models come standard with 4GB of RAM while the 13-inch models have 8GB of RAM.
+The 11-inch models come standard with 4GB of RAM while the 13-inch models have 8GB of RAM.
 All MacBook Air models come with integrated Intel HD Graphics 6000 technology.
 Apple claims 9 hours wireless web/10 hours iTunes movie playback of battery life for the 11-inch models, and 12 hours for both wireless web and iTunes movie playback for the 13-inch models.

 How do I connect stuff?
 The MacBook Air has built-in Wi-Fi for connecting to a network.
 It also provides built-in Bluetooth for wirelessly connecting a mouse or other peripheral.
 If you want to connect to an ethernet network, you’ll need a USB ethernet Adapter ($29 on the Apple Store).

 Thunderbolt 2 is the MacBook Air’s high-speed connector.
 The laptop also has a pair of USB 3.0 ports, which can work with devices that use USB 2.0.
 If you have a FireWire 800 drive, you’ll need to buy a Thunderbolt-to-FireWire Adapter ($29 on the Apple Store).

 How fast is it?
 The MacBook Air is quite capable of handling everyday tasks, such as sending and receiving email, browsing the Web, and using office applications.
 You can even use it for editing short videos, or for working with JPEGs from your iPhone or point-and-shoot camera.